rVnPower/pixivfe/doc/dev/features/tracing-flamegraph.md

 ## How to see flamegraph

-Run PixivFE in dev mode, visit some pages, then visit URL /diagnostics.
+Run PixivFE **in dev mode**, visit some pages, then visit URL /diagnostics.

 ## Useful for fixing Vega-Lite